elsontanjunhao/pcd_visual/README.md

 2. Create and activate the Conda environment: `conda create --name pcd_visual python=3.10` `conda activate pcd_visual`

 3. Install the required Python packages: `pip install -r requirements.txt`

+4. (Optional) On some Linux systems, a conflict can occur between the system's C++ library and the one inside the Conda environment.
+This may prevent the visualization window from opening.
+C++ Library Error on Linux (`libstdc++.so.6`)

+To fix this for your current terminal session, run the following command **before** running the script:

+    `export LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.6`

+Note that this command is temporary and must be run again if you open a new terminal.

 ## Usage